Hariprasath-2218/Hask-ai/README.md

 ## 🚀 Features

 - 💬 **AI Chatbot** – Real-time intelligent responses using Groq’s LLM
-- 🖼️ **Image Generator** – Converts text prompts into AI-generated images
+- 🖼️ **Image Generator** – Converts text prompts into AI-generated images and upload the images to modify that images using this AI
-- 🔐 **Secure Authentication** – Firebase Authentication for sign-up, login, and profile management
+- 🔐 **Secure Authentication** – JWT Authentication for sign-up, login, and profile management
 - 🌐 **Full-Stack MERN** – Built with React, Node.js, Express, and MongoDB
 - 🎨 **Modern UI** – Responsive, user-friendly frontend with clean design